 For an attorney, choosing an office location is a personal preference.
 There’s no legitimate correlation between an expensive office location and an attorney who will best represent your interests.

 Choosing an injury attorney now becomes more personal.
-Advertisements and recommendations from friends and family can be helpful, but you'll ultimately have to rely on your own personal experience.
-You must have confidence in the attorney and his ability to represent your best interests.
+Advertisements and recommendations from friends and family can be helpful, but you’ll ultimately have to rely on your own judgment.
+You must have confidence in the attorney’s ability to represent your best interests.